 Erica Rodarte L’22

-As a 2L, Erica is now externing with the ACLU of Pennsylvania’s Immigrants’ Rights Project.
+Erica externed with the ACLU of Pennsylvania’s Immigrants’ Rights Project.
 Here, Erica has had the great opportunity to explore impact litigation that seeks to enforce immigrants’ constitutional protections.
-Working with the ACLU of Pennsylvania has increased her interest in working with impact litigation and she continues to look for ways to serve the Philadelphia community through the Penn Law Immigrants’ Rights Project and the Penn Housing Rights Project.
+Working with the ACLU of Pennsylvania has increased her interest in working with impact litigation and she continues to look for ways to serve the Philadelphia community through the Penn Carey Law Immigrants’ Rights Project and the Penn Housing Rights Project.